jorisvandenbossche/course-python-geospatial/notebooks/12-xarray-advanced.md

 <details><summary>Hints</summary>

 * You need to group based on the season of the data point, hence `groupby("...")` with `time` as an existing dimension, the `time.season` shortcut to get the corresponding season will work.
 * The labels of the season groups are sorted on the strings in the description instead of the seasons.
-The workaround is to `sortby` and provide a correctly sorted version to sort the `season` with, see the open issue https://github.com/pydata/xarray/issues/757.
+The workaround is to `reindex` and provide a correctly sorted (i.e. `['DJF','MAM','JJA', 'SON']` version to sort the `season` with.
 * Use facetting to plot each of the seasons next to each other, with `col="season"`.